 Work-based education must include a well planned program of industry work that is coordinated with learning that has occurred in the classroom.
-The course must include matching students with the right project in which their skills may be applied and challenged.
+The capstone course must include matching students with the right project in which their skills may be applied.
 Unless the work experience is relevant to what is being learned in the classroom, the intellectual bridge between the classroom and work will not exist.
 The experience must enhance, not undermine classroom learning.
 Building on the previous question, the respondents were asked how well their project related to their program of study.
 The question essentially assesses the degree to which projects or work supported a student's discipline.
-The results, shown in Table 8 and Figure 6, provide insight on whether DSE needs to better match cadets to projects.
+The results, shown in Figure 6, provide insight on whether we are inappropriately matching cadets to projects.